CRFranco/TensorFlow/README.md

 # TensorFlow

-Machine Learning example using TensorFlow, based on the implementation of the book "Tensorflow for machine Intelligence".
+Machine Learning example using TensorFlow, based on the implementation contained in the book "Tensorflow for machine Intelligence".
 Got about 81% accuracy after my changes.

 Data obtained from https: